How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Data Analysis

-Workers' replies to a given HIT are, at first approximation, IID samples from some fixed distribution $\mD$.
+\xhdr{Empirical Biases of HITs.} Workers' replies to a given HIT are, at first approximation, IID samples from some fixed distribution $\mD$.
 A crucial property of $\mD$ is the difference between the top two probabilities, which we call bias of this HIT; note that the bias completely defines $\mD$ if there are only two answers.
 Informally, larger bias corresponds to easier HIT.
 We study the distribution over biases in our workload.
 For each HIT, we consider the empirical frequencies of answers, and define ``empirical bias'' as the difference between the top two frequencies.
 We plot the CDF for empirical biases in Figure~\ref{fig:CDF-bias}.

 We conclude that HITs have a wide range of biases: some are significantly more difficult than others.
 In particular, tailoring a decision rule to HITs with a specific narrow range of biases is impractical.
 Further, we observe that the empirical distribution is, roughly, near-uniform.
 We use this observation to generate the simulated workload in the next section.